 Gather your picnic and have lunch at the outdoor stone amphitheater, Kettle lot picnic area, or reserve the Harts Road Shelter for your group gathering.
 The Park is also rich in natural and cultural history; stop in at the historic Powers-Walker home during a special event or open house and get a glimpse of life in the late 1800s.
 When temperatures dip below freezing, outdoor adventures continue as visitors explore cross-country ski trails, nine miles of snowmobile trails, and a good old fashioned do-it-yourself-have fun sled hill.

 The Lost Valley Visitor Center resides in the geographic center of Glacial Park.
 Visitors can enjoy self-guided visits through exhibits or sign up for a variety of staff-led educational programs.
 Self-guided Family Exploration Packs and interpretive trails guides are also available to enhance your hiking experience in Glacial Park.
+During the winter months snow shoe rentals are also available.
 A research library houses historical maps, a database of ecological surveys, periodicals, books and soil and wetland maps.

-The Research Field Station is located within the Lost Valley Visitor Center as well.
+The Research Field Station is housed within the Lost Valley Visitor Center as well.
 Each year, a large college intern program gives students experience in ecological restoration land management, education exhibit construction, wildlife surveys, plant surveys and research.
-The Field Station also coordinates the Spirit of Conservation Program.

 Not far from the Visitor Center is the Powers-Walker House.
 The Powers-Walker House is a rich educational and historical resource that is open for special events and programs throughout the year.
 By participating in these events, visitors gain insight to the early settlers’ connection to the land.
 Annual events include the Ice Cream Social of 1858, Archeological Awareness, and the Harvest Gathering of 1858.

 3,412 acres | 5 Miles of Trails | 4.75 Miles Horse Trails